-BIM 177: Business Information Management Lab
+BIM 177 : Business Information Management Lab

 This course allows individual study in one of the business information management subject areas.
 Study and credit hours determined at the time of enrollment by the instructor.
+Credits 1-6 Lab Hours 22-132 Prerequisites Instructor permission.

-BIM 180: Introduction to Microsoft Office
+BIM 180 : Introduction to Microsoft Office

 This course is an introduction to the basic functions of Microsoft Office 2021- Word, Excel, Access, PowerPoint, and Integration.
 This course is intended for Business Information Management and Accounting students.

-Successful completion of $\underline{MATH\ 094/MAP\ 117}$ or a higher placement.
+Credits 1-5 Lab Hours 22-110 Prerequisites Successful completion of MATH 094/MAP 117 or a higher placement.

-BIM 181: Introduction to Microsoft Word
+BIM 181 : Introduction to Microsoft Word